h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 *Things to Note:*

-1. For OUTPUT NAME 1: enter ```titanic_train``` (this will serve as the training set)
+1. For **OUTPUT NAME 1**: enter ```titanic_train``` (this will serve as the training set)
-2. For OUTPUT NAME 2: enter ```titanic_test``` (this will serve as the test set)
+2. For **OUTPUT NAME 2**: enter ```titanic_test``` (this will serve as the test set)
 3. You can change the Random Seed; this will generate the same split every time
-4. Change the split value to .75 by adjusting the slider to 75% or entering .75 in the section that says *Train/Valid Split Ratio*
+4. Change the split value to .75 by adjusting the slider to 75% or entering .75 in the section that says *SELECT SPLIT RATIO(BY ROWS)*
 5. Save the changes you made

-The split ratio of .75 (75% for the training set and 25% fo the test set) was selected for this particular dataset to not generalize the model given the total size of the set.
+The split ratio of .75 (75% for the training set and 25% for the test set) was selected for this particular dataset, not to generalize the model given the set's total size.

-**The training set** contains 981 rows, each row representing a passenger, and 16 columns representing the attributes of each passenger.
+- **The training set** contains 981 rows, each row representing a passenger and 16 columns representing each passenger's attributes.

-**The Test set** contains 328 rows, each row representing a passenger, and 16 attribute columns representing attributes of each passenger.
+- **The Test set** contains 328 rows, each row representing a passenger and 16 attribute columns representing attributes of each passenger.

-Verify that the three Titanic datasets, titanic_test, titanic_train and titanic.csv are there:
+Verify that the three Titanic datasets, *titanic_test*, *titanic_train*, and *titanic.csv*, are there:

 ![three-datasets](assets/three-datasets.jpg)

 ### Autoviz

-Now that the titanic.csv dataset has been split, we will use the **titanic_train** set for the remaining of the tutorial.
+Now that the *titanic.csv* dataset has been split, we will now use the **titanic_train** dataset.
+Before we begin our experiment, let's begin by visualizing our dataset while further understanding what features and labels will play a crucial role in our Machine learning model.
 There are two ways to visualize the training set:

 ![titanic-train-visualize](assets/titanic-train-visualize.jpg)

-**Method 1** : Clicking on the **titanic_train** file, select **Visualize**, then click on the visualization file generated.
+- **Method 1**: Clicking on the **titanic_train** file, select **Visualize**, then click on the visualization file generated.

-**Method 2**: Clicking on  **Autoviz** located at the top of the UI page, where you will be asked for the dataset you want to visualize.
+- **Method 2**: Clicking on the **Autoviz** section(button) inside the section, you will need to click on the **+ NEW VISUALIZATION** button.
+It will ask you to pick the dataset you want to visualize.

 1\.
 Pick a method to visualize the **titanic_train** dataset.
-A similar image should appear:
+Right after, the following will appear:

 ![train-set-visualization-ready](assets/train-set-visualization-ready.jpg)

-Click on the **titanic_train** visualization, and the following screen will appear.
+1. Click on the **titanic_train** visualization, and the following graphs will appear:

 ![train-set-visualizations](assets/train-set-visualizations.jpg)

 Is it possible to visualize how variables on the training set are correlated?
 Can we determine what other variables are strongly correlated to a passenger's survival?
-The answer to those questions is yes!
-One of the graphs that allow us to visualize the correlations between variables is the **Correlation Graph**.
+The answer to those questions is **yes!** One of the graphs that allow us to visualize the correlations between variables is the **Correlation Graph**.

-Let's explore the correlation between the 'survived' variable and other variables in the dataset.
+Let's explore the correlation between the **survived** variable and other variables in the dataset.

-2\.
-Select the **Correlation Graph** and then click on **Help** located at the lower-left corner of the graph.
+2. Select the **Correlation Graph** and then click on **Help** located at the graph's lower-left corner.

-3\.
-Take a minute to read about how the correlation graph was constructed.
+3. Take a minute to read about how Driverless AI constructed the correlation graph.
 Learn more about how variables are color-coded to show their correlations.

-4\.
-Take the 'survived' variable and drag it slightly to have a better look at the other variables Driverless AI found it is correlated to.
+4. Take the 'survived' variable and drag it slightly to look at the other variables correlated to the **survived** attribute.

 What variables are strongly correlated with the 'survived' variable?
+Based on the correlational graph, we can see that no correlations were inferred to the **survived** attribute based on the *titanic_train* dataset.
+Although the graph inferred no correlation, that is not to say that we will not be able to predict whether someone will survive the titanic accident.
+Visualizing the dataset only gives us an idea/preview of what data will be used to train our model.
+As well, visualizing can allow for a deeper understanding while highlighting outliers.

 ![train-set-correlation-graph](assets/train-set-correlation-graph.jpg)

 *Things to Note:*

  - The **Help** button explains the **Correlation Graph**.
 This feature is available for all graphs.
- - **Download** allows for a full-scale image of the graph to be downloaded
+ - **Download** allows for a full-scale image of the Graph to be downloaded.

-5\.
-Exit out of the **Correlation Graph** view by clicking on the **X** at the top-right corner of the graph.
+5. Exit out of the **Correlation Graph** view by clicking on the **X** at the top-right corner of the graph.

-6\.
-After you are done exploring the other graphs, go back to the **datasets page**.
+6. After you are done exploring the other graphs, go back to the **Datasets page**.

 Driverless AI  shows the graphs that are "relevant" aspects of the data.
 The following are the type of graphs available: